hjhornbeck/bullcheese/README.md

 That joke captures the essence of designing secure systems.
 You cannot make any system completely secure, instead you try to make the weakest link the one most convenient to defend.

 ## Parameters

+## Deployment

+There are many ways to deploy BullCheese, but we suspect the two most popular will be the following:

+* *Random Key, Random Salt*: The only way to verify a ticket is via the server.
+No validator is able to forge a ticket, and unless the administrator is a skilled hacker even they are ignorant of these values.
+There's nobody to bribe.
+Everything depends on that server remaining alive, though; if it restarts, pretty much all previously-issued tickets will no longer verify.
+If it becomes inaccessible, no run can be verified.

+* *Fixed Key, Random Salt*: If the administrator tells validators the private key, they can decrypt the ticket without relying on the server.
+This allows for manual validation if the server restarts or goes offline.
+In the latter case, any ticket that has yet to die can be verified if the server comes back online.
+This does open the door for validators or the administrator to crash the server then forge a ticket, however.

 ## ....
 "BullCheese?"